-These trees can be grown in containers for the first three to five years as a seedling.
+These trees can be kept in containers for the first three to five years as potted nursery specimens.
 After this, they should be planted in the garden to allow the tree to mature.
-This is crucial because of this species long taproot, which would be stunted with long-term container growth.
+This is crucial because of this species' long taproot, which would be stunted with long-term container growth.

 Growing pistachio trees long-term in pot,or as indoor plants, is not practical.